lukso-network/backend-ipfs/SETUP.md

 # Deployment

-Having setup everything, you are now ready to deplpoy a change to the cluster.
+Having setup everything, you are now ready to deploy a change to the cluster.

 :warning: Before deploying, always have a look at the generated `yaml` files: